weavejester/lein-ring/README.md

 A war file can also include additional resource files, such as images or stylesheets.
 These should be placed in the directory specified by the Leiningen `:resources-path` key, which defaults to "resources".
 These resources will be placed on the classpath.
+To include multiple directories, use the Leiningen `:resource-paths` key, which should be a vector.
+The values in `:resources-path` and `:resource-paths` will be concatenated.

 However, there is another sort of resource, one accessed through the `ServletContext` object.
 These resources are usually not on the classpath,